Local Emergency Planning Committee

 The Local Emergency Planning Committee meets quarterly.
 Our meetings are a combination of in-person and virtual.
 All meetings are open to the public.

-• Wednesday, May 7 at 12:00 pm, Milestone Building Conference Center
+• Wednesday, May 6 at 12 noon, Milestone Building Conference Center

-• Wednesday, August 6 at 12:00 pm, Milestone Building Conference Center
+• Wednesday, August 5 at 12 noon, Milestone Building Conference Center

-• Wednesday, November 5 at 12:00 pm, Milestone Building Conference Center
+• Wednesday, November 4 at 12 noon, Milestone Building Conference Center

 I have a Tier II facility, how do I submit my plans to the Local Emergency Planning Committee?